j0ma/flores/README.md

     - overall, messing with the actual learning rate seems dangerous

 ### Random seed experiments

+- Notes
+    - some experiments weirdly did not get evaluated using `make evaluate_all` after training
+        - cause: unclear

 - [x] 10
 - [x] 11